After Effects best practices

 We also support the auto-scaling of text through the Text auto scale, that will do the auto-scaling automatically for you.

-Depending on what type of text are you using in the template (paragraph or point) you can add the following expressions in order to achieve auto-scaling.
-When added, the text will automatically scale based on the input, and a defined bounding box.
+Depending on the type of text you are using in the template (paragraph or point) you can add the following expressions to achieve auto-scaling.
+When added, the text will automatically scale based on the input and a defined bounding box.

 Paragraph text

-If your templates use big lines of text, you are probably using paragraph text (that is bounded by an area), and it probably goes into multiple lines.
-Create an area that the text should fill, and find a reasonable amount of characters that you think will cover all use cases.
-If you know all use cases that are then the best-case scenario because you can plan and design accordingly.
+If your templates use long text, you are probably using paragraph text (bounded by an area), and it probably goes into multiple lines.
+Create an area that the text should fill, and define a reasonable number of characters that will cover all use cases.
+If you know all of the use cases, that’s the best-case scenario because you can plan and design accordingly.

-Your best chances in keeping this controlled are limiting the number of characters that the user inputs.
-This is not enforced in any way in After Effects, you just need to provide the number of max amount of characters that each layer can take and notify the user.
+The best way to keep this controlled is to limit the number of characters that the user inputs.
+This is not enforced in After Effects, so provide the maximum number of characters each layer can take and notify the user.

 In order to keep the text centered at all points, apply the following expression to the anchor point of that text layer.

-If your text is in one line, that means that you’re probably using point text.
-Point text is very easy to manage, as you can add a simple expression that will automatically scale the size of the text based on the input.
-Simply create a solid layer named “boundingbox” which will serve as the borders for your text.
+If your text is on one line, you’re probably using point text.
+Point text is easy to manage because you can add a simple expression that will automatically scale the size of the text based on the input.
+Create a solid layer named “boundingbox”, which will serve as the borders for your text.

-If the text goes beyond the borders of this text, it will start scaling down.
+If the text goes beyond the borders of this layer, it will start scaling down.
 After you create the solid layer, add the following expression to the scale property of your text layer.

 If you have multiple text layers in the same comp that need automatic scaling, make sure to create multiple bounding boxes, and change their names in the expression above.